 Get The Daily Illini in your inbox!

 Some believed Ivisic would be nothing more than a solid center, but he has proven to be much more.
 His quickness at 7-foot-1 is impressive, and it’s shown by his coordination in the paint to intercept passes.
-He’s also taking four three-pointers per game, which is something no Illinois center has ever shown confidence in doing.
+He’s also taking four three-pointers per game, which no Illinois center has ever shown confidence in doing.
 This presence from both the arc and the paint stretches the floor and is the most consistent thing Illinois has had so far.

 Turnovers will plague this team all year long

-Illinois has played four games — including the exhibition — and two of them have been a very poor display of ball security.
+Illinois has played four games — including the exhibition — and two have been a very poor display of ball security.
 Twenty-two turnovers against Ole Miss and 18 against Oakland are worrying but not surprising.

 Head coach Brad Underwood said Jakucionis had never faced a zone defense before coming to Illinois.
 There is a comfort level this inexperienced roster needs to reach before we can be confident in Illinois.

 Even when the chemistry is further developed, there’s no guarantee they won’t continue to have high turnover games.
 Underwood likes to run a fast-paced offense.
 More possessions certainly leave room for more turnovers.
-Illinois fans will also just have to accept that the ball will be in the hands of a lot of young guys, and mistakes are bound to happen.
+Illinois fans will also have to accept that the ball will be in the hands of a lot of young guys, and mistakes are bound to happen.

 No. 6 Duke’s star freshman forward and projected No. 1 pick Cooper Flagg is a perfect example.
 In the final 12 seconds of an anticipated matchup against No. 19 Kentucky, Flagg turned it over twice and allowed the game-clinching offensive rebound, showing that you have to be patient with freshmen.